Donate

 The Distinction between Heaven and Earth

-One of the clearest distinctions in the Bible is that which exists between heaven (the abode of God, the “heaven of heavens” — Deut.
+One of the clearest distinctions in the Bible is that which exists between heaven (i.e., the abode of God or “heaven of heavens,” cf., Deut.
 10:14; Psa.
 115:16) and the earth.
-It requires but a few passages to establish this premise.
+Reviewing only a few passages will establish the biblical distinction between these two domains.

-Our reward, grounded in our citizenship, will be in heaven, whence also we wait for our Savior (Phil.
+Our reward, grounded in our citizenship, will be in heaven.
+From Heaven, we also wait for our returning Savior (Phil.
 3:20).
-Christ is not returning from heaven to be with his people on a reconstructed earth.
+Christ is not returning from Heaven to be with his people on a reconstructed earth.
 He is returning to take his people home to the Father.

-It is useless to continue to pile up passages that demonstrate heaven is not earth and earth is not heaven, when biblical writers employed literal language.
+It is useless to continue to pile up passages demonstrating that heaven is not earth and earth is not heaven when biblical writers employed literal language.

 But it is alleged that a new heaven and a new earth await us.
-It is an earth that will have been renovated, reconstituted and purified from the contamination of sin.
+It is an earth that will be renovated, reconstituted, and purified from the contamination of sin.

 Does this proposition apply to the earth only?
 Or to both “the heavens and earth”?
 Both are mentioned in the four biblical texts that speak of a “new heaven(s) and new earth.”